usaid-cs/yesterday-i-learned/biology.md

+1. Almost 30% of the body's [basal metabolic activity](https://en.wikipedia.org/wiki/Basal_metabolic_rate) belongs to the liver.
+1. Japanese salespeople claim that their [black rice vinegar](https://en.wikipedia.org/wiki/Rice_vinegar) (黒酢, kurozu) is a healthy drink.
 1. To raise metabolic rate, [drink cold water](https://www.healthline.com/nutrition/10-ways-to-boost-metabolism#section1).
 1. [Carrageenan](https://en.wikipedia.org/wiki/Carrageenan), a type of gel from seaweed, is a gelatin replacement for vegans.
 1. Goldfish lose their classic orange colour after being in the wild for a few generations.